Definitely read this if you are planning your first trip to Kauai and learn a few things about the island, its people, and its norms.

 Even though the island is pretty small, you need a car to get around and find Kauai’s spectacular sites and hidden gems.

 On that note, an important thing to know about Kauai to prepare for your best vacation is that there is no road connection between northern and southern parts of the island.
 As a result, such pristine, yet inaccessible by car areas as the Na Pali coastline and Waimea Canyon are better to be conquered on foot.

 Still, succumbing to the convenience and speed of the car, you can use the only major road, shaped in the form of the letter “U”, and explore the island along its both branches.
 To get a better picture, starting from Lihue (the capital city), it takes approximately one hour to get to the end of each side of the road.

 8. One-lane bridge rule

-Technically speaking, it is not exactly a rule but rather a custom and respect toward other fellow-drivers.
+Technically speaking, it is not exactly a rule, but rather a custom and respect toward other fellow-drivers.
 The main road on the north shore of the island has a few one-lane bridges.
 Typically, you let a small batch of cars consisting of approximately five to seven automobiles go one way at a time.
-If you are happened to end up outside of this batch, stop and let the cars on the opposite side pass by before resuming your driving.
+If you are happened to end up outside of this batch, stop and let the cars on the opposite side pass by before resuming your journey.

-COMFORT, PRICES, AND TROPICAL FRUITS
+THINGS TO KNOW ABOUT KAUAI: COMFORT, PRICES, AND TROPICAL FRUITS

 9. Comfortable and casual clothes over formal attires